 If you’re not quite ready to make the leap into multifamily investing, there are smaller baby steps you can take.

-For one, you can buy a single-family home that’s slightly too large for your needs and rent out a room.
-FHA allows you to do this as long as you live in the home.
+• Rent out a room: You can buy a single-family home that’s slightly too large for your needs and rent out a room.
 In fact, you could rent out the entire house and live in one room if you’d like.
+You may not count future rental income to qualify in this case.

 Can you buy a multifamily property if you already own a single-family?